What Is A Physician Assistant?

 A. A physician assistant, or PA, is a licensed and highly skilled health care professional, trained to provide patient evaluation, education, and health care services.
 A PA works with a physician to provide medical care and guidance needed by a patient.

 Q. What are the training requirements to become a PA?

 A. A PA must attend a specialized medical training program associated with a medical school that includes classroom studies and clinical experience.
-An Academic degree and/or certificate is awarded upon graduation.
-Many PAs have two or four-year academic degrees before entering a PA training program.
+An academic degree and/or certificate is awarded upon graduation.
+Many PAs already have two- or four-year academic degrees before entering a PA training program.
 Most PA training programs require prior health care experience.

 Q. Is a PA licensed by the State of California?

 A. Yes.
-To practice in California, each PA must pass a rigorous national examination before being licensed by the Physician Assistant Board, which is part of the California Department of Consumer Affairs' Medical Board of California.
+To practice in California, each PA must pass a rigorous national examination before being licensed by the Physician Assistant Board, which is part of the California Department of Consumer Affairs.